ashthedash2k/ashthedash2k/README.md

 ✨ student @ cmu studying cs! <br>

 ## Skills
-✨ languages: Python, C, C++, x86 assembly<br>
-✨ relevant coursework: python programming, parallel and sequential data structures and algorithms, intro to computer systems, functional programming,

 ## What I'm looking for
-✨ ideas for medium articles <br>
-✨ internship opportunities!<br>
-✨ interesting research papers about emerging tech :D<br>
-✨ mentors who have are working private research or software enginneering.
-Also interested in people who have achieved things in SWE/reseach with unconventional backgrounds, I definitely could learn a lot from that<br>

 ## <3
 Thanks for stopping by!
 If you need anything (resume, other info, questions, etc) please don't hesitate to email me:) <br>